hepplerj/dotfiles/README.markdown

 ## Installation

-Clone the repository to your home directory under `~/.dotfiles` and run `make` to symlink the files to your home directory.
+Clone the repository to your home directory under `~/.dotfiles` and run `rake` to symlink the files to your home directory.
 Configuration files are separated out into their respective directories to keep everything organized and locate configurations easily.

 ```bash
 $ git clone https://github.com/hepplerj/dotfiles.git ~/.dotfiles